vladgurgov/ai-challenge/README.md

 - The final document is automatically marked with "📋 FINAL DOCUMENT:"
 - You can exit Plan Mode after receiving your document

+## Temperature Comparison Mode

+Explore how temperature settings affect AI responses by comparing outputs side-by-side.

+### How to Use

+1. **Toggle Compare Mode** - Click the "🌡️ Compare Temperatures" button at the bottom
+2. **Enter Your Prompt** - Type any question or prompt
+3. **View Results** - See three responses generated with different temperatures:
+   - **Temperature 0** (❄️ Cold) - Deterministic and focused
+   - **Temperature 0.7** (⚖️ Balanced) - Mix of accuracy and creativity
+   - **Temperature 1.2** (🔥 Hot) - Creative and diverse

+### Understanding Temperature

+**Temperature** controls the randomness of the AI's responses:

+- **0 (Deterministic)**: Always picks the most likely next word
+  - Best for: Math problems, code generation, factual answers, technical docs
+  - Output: Consistent, precise, focused

+- **0.7 (Balanced)**: Good mix of predictability and variety
+  - Best for: General conversation, explanations, Q&A, structured creative writing
+  - Output: Natural, reliable with some variation

+- **1.2 (Creative)**: More random, explores diverse possibilities
+  - Best for: Brainstorming, storytelling, poetry, multiple perspectives
+  - Output: Varied, imaginative, unexpected

+### Example Prompts to Try

+- "Write a short story about a robot" (See creativity differences)
+- "What is 2+2?"
+(See consistency at different temperatures)
+- "Explain quantum physics" (Compare accuracy vs. creativity)
+- "Generate 5 business name ideas" (Observe diversity)

 ## API Endpoints

 ### POST `/api/chat`